overvis/opcb-release/README.md

 - _For debugging console in case of network connection issues:_ USB-RS232TTL
   3.3V CH340 with pin connection cords (e.g.,
   <https://robotdyn.com/usb-serial-adapter-ch340g-5v-3-3v.html>)
-- Case for the Orange Pi.
+- Case for the Banana Pi.

 _TODO: hardware connection schematic_

-### Installing the Orange Pi OS
+### Installing the Banana Pi OS

-See Orange Pi documentation for details on how to prepare an SD card with fresh Orange Pi OS installation:
+See Banana Pi documentation for details on how to prepare an SD card with fresh Banana Pi OS installation:

 <https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system>